Abigalih/dataset_sentiment_analysis_indonesia_coach/README.md

 If you use this dataset in your research, please cite the following work (or this GitHub page):

 ```
 A. G. Ghifari, G. Y. Ananada, & K. Purwandari.
 (2025).
 A Comparative Sentiment Analysis of Public Opinion on Indonesia’s National Football Coach Using CRNN and SVM.
-[Conference Name / Journal Name].
 ```

 ## 📜 License